prateeknischal/prateeknischal.github.io/content/go-use-those-traits.md

   interface requires exactly one implementation, that is `Read([]byte) (int, error)`.
 This function has no more bussiness than reading the file.

 - This is much more unit-testable.
-All you need is a constructs that implements the `Read([]byte)` function.
+All you need is a construct that implements the `io.Reader` interface.
 You can mock one up and send it to the function or use one of the builtins.
   eg:
   ```go